 Learner personas

 Within each audience segment, you can group learners who share common characteristics.
-For example, training goals, job responsibilities, or skill level.
+This could include training goals, job responsibilities, or skill level.

 3. Resources